Instructions to Authors

 X-Ray Data: X-ray data presented in the text and/or tables should provide information on the empirical formula, unit cell dimensions (a, b, c in pm or Å; a, b, g in degrees) with corresponding standard error estimates, number of formula units in the unit cell, density (measured or calculated), crystal system, space group symbol, diffractometer type, radiation, and monochromator used, temperature, data collection mode, the q-range and reciprocal lattice segments, number of reflections measured, number of symmetry-independent reflections, cut-off criterion, linear absorption coefficient, absorption correction method, method of solution and refinement, positional and atomic displacement parameters, final R and Rw.
 A table of selected bond distances and bond angles may also be included.

 Following the acceptance of a manuscript for publication and the incorporation of all required revisions, authors should submit an original electronic manuscript typed double-spaced on Microsoft Word.
 Original Figures should be submitted with the final, revised manuscript.
 All graphic files must be sent as TIFF images, and all illustrations must be submitted in the actual size at which they should appear in the journal.

 Submission is an admission by the authors that the manuscript has neither been previously published nor is being considered for publication elsewhere.
 A statement transferring copyright from the authors to Yarmouk University is required before the manuscript can be accepted for publication.
-The necessary form for such transfer is supplied by the Editor-in-Chief with the article proofs.
 Reproduction of any part of the contents of a published work is forbidden without written permission by the Editor-in-Chief.